st143575/Exploring-Event-In-VGSI/README.md

 ## Dataset
 <img src="./figures/vgsi_example.png" width="50%">

 We use the data provided by [Yang et al., 2021](https://arxiv.org/abs/2104.05845).
 The original dataset is available [here](https://drive.google.com/drive/folders/1hjjcNSUSqv8AbA7R-5lIKmui-ySCEWJw?usp=sharing).
 We preprocessed the data as described in our paper.
-The data for the intermediate steps described in the following section can be found [here](https://drive.google.com/drive/folders/1SGpkE01156NmgwT4BXXjrSq3TBoVUNGT?usp=share_link).
+Data and code for the intermediate steps can be found [here](https://drive.google.com/drive/folders/1SGpkE01156NmgwT4BXXjrSq3TBoVUNGT?usp=share_link).

 ## Usage
 - **Step 1**: Run code in `./data_preprocessing/`.